-Outcome of screening
+Outcome of Screening

-All policies which have been screened-out at this stage are assigned to a screening category which allows them to be recognised as unlikely to have a significant effect, either alone or in combination.
+All policies which have been screened out at this stage are assigned to a screening category which allows them to be recognised as unlikely to have a significant effect, either alone or in combination.
+They are aspirational text, advice providing or represent general criteria for testing the acceptability of a proposal which may come forward under the Plan Strategy, they do not promote or support developments or environmental changes that could affect a European site.